Submission Guidelines for Composers

 I require the following to be submitted electronically by email to firstname.lastname@example.org.

 - Professionally recorded High quality MP3s of every tune to stream online.
 Don't worry, nobody can download these; they're streamed only.
 If your record company is not keen with this, please email 60 second edited excerpts if you have their permission.
+If you would prefer links to your bandcamp, cd store, or streaming service I'm happy to do that instead, or as well.

 - A current biography and discography.